pretix/pretix-docs/docs/topics/customer-accounts.md

 Beyond the client ID and secret, the service you are connecting is also going to need your issuer URI.
 If you are using pretix Hosted without a custom domain, your issuer URI will be the address of your organizer's public profile **without** the final slash.
-For instance, the issuer URI of our Tutorial Ltd. with the organizer short form will be [https://pretix.eu/tut](https://pretix.eu/tut).
+For instance, the issuer URI of our Tutorial Ltd. with the organizer short form "tut" will be [https://pretix.eu/tut](https://pretix.eu/tut).

 If you are using a custom domain, then your issuer URI will be the custom domain preceded by "https://".
 For instance, if your custom domain is tickets.mycompany.net, then your issuer URI will be [https://tickets.mycompany.net](https://tickets.mycompany.net).